Stakeholder Informed Modeling of Innovations in the FEW

 Program Overview

-Over the course of nine weeks, this program will teach students how to 1) develop complex systems thinking and system dynamics simulation skills, 2) work with data through data wrangling workshops, 3) engage in professional development and team-based exercises through shared activities, and 4) communicate and work with other scientific audiences and stakeholders.
-Through a combination of workshop training, mentored research, and professional development, this program will immerse students in FEW research expanding their career network and building lasting connections with the members of their cohort, other WSU undergraduate researchers, and WSU faculty mentors.
+Over the course of nine weeks, this program taught students how to 1) develop complex systems thinking and system dynamics simulation skills, 2) work with data through data wrangling workshops, 3) engage in professional development and team-based exercises through shared activities, and 4) communicate and work with other scientific audiences and stakeholders.
+Through a combination of workshop training, mentored research, and professional development, this program immersed students in FEW research expanding their career network and building lasting connections with the members of their cohort, other WSU undergraduate researchers, and WSU faculty mentors.